Why You Need An Attorney After A Bicycle Accident

 Per the National Highway Traffic Safety Administration, over 850 bicyclists died in motor vehicle accidents in 2018.
 This reflects an increase of more than 6% from 2017.
 Other research highlights driver behaviors, cyclist behaviors and infrastructure issues that cause accidents.
 Poor separation of vehicle lanes and bicycle lanes is a major infrastructure issue.

 Speeding is one of the most dangerous behaviors tied to bicycling accidents.
 The likelihood of a cyclist dying in a crash is 8% when the car is traveling at 31 miles per hour; this jumps to a 50% chance at 47 miles per hour.

 Let Us Handle Your Bicycle Accident Claim

 A bicycle accident can change your life forever.
-If your crash was caused by a negligent driver or infrastructure issues, you should not be left to bear the financial burden alone.
+If a negligent driver or infrastructure issues caused your crash, you should not be left to bear the financial burden alone.
 We are here to help you fight for what you deserve.
-If you are ready to set up a consultation and discuss your options, contact Pack Law Group online or call us at 540-586-7225.
+If you are ready to set up a consultation and discuss your options, contact the Pack Law Group online or call us at 540-586-7225.